-Revenues - Revenues for the three months ended February 28, 2007 increased 24% to \$116.3 million from \$93.7 million for the same period ended February 28, 2006.
-Excluding \$2.6 million of non-subscription revenues, \$0.8 million of incremental revenues from the acquisition of Global Filings completed in February 2006 and \$0.7 million of revenues attributable to the impact of foreign currency, revenue growth was 20% year over year.
+Revenues - Revenues for the three months ended May 31, 2007 increased 22.5% to \$121.1 million from \$98.8 million for the same period ended May 31, 2006.
+Excluding \$1.3 million of non-subscription revenues and \$0.9 million of revenues attributable to the impact of foreign currency, revenue growth was 21.5% year over year.
 Revenues from FactSet services that are not sold on a subscription basis, such as workstations purchased for use by summer interns and revenues from our Partners license and development product, are excluded from our reported annual subscription value and are referred to as non-subscription revenues.
-For the first half of fiscal 2007, revenues advanced 23% to \$225.2 million from \$183.3 million in the prior year period.
-Revenue growth was driven by licensing applications and new database subscriptions to existing clients, expanding the number of users and establishing new client relationships.
-We continue to appeal to larger institutions to scale FactSet across many users groups and our ability to deliver intensive computing power and analytics to end users.
-Higher demand for the portfolio analysis workstation, in our suite of Portfolio Analytics products, and our quant services, increased subscriptions to benchmark content such as MSCI, Russell, S&P and FTSE.
-Incremental content for non-U.S. investors helped increase demand for our services.
+For the first nine months of fiscal 2007, revenues advanced 22.7% to \$346.3 million from \$282.1 million in the prior year period.
+Revenue growth in the third quarter is indicative of solid sequential quarterly growth in new subscriptions, users and clients and balanced growth from each major geographic region.
+New application features, incremental content and responsive client service contributed to our revenue growth.
+Our ability to consolidate multiple services into one through the FactSet platform has enabled our clients to recognize efficiencies in many instances.
+We also successfully released Marquee 3.0 in March.

 Our Portfolio Analytics applications continued to be a source of growth during fiscal 2007.
 This suite is comprehensive and includes the applications for portfolio attribution, risk and quantitative analysis.
-Demand for our quantitative services was strong.
+Demand for our quantitative services was strong during the quarter.
 The newest version of our Alphatesting application and new content to analyze as reported data back in time continues to advance our quant offerings within existing clients.
-The portfolio analysis workstation is the largest revenue contributing member of the Portfolio Analytics suite.
-Approximately 500 clients consisting of 4,200 users subscribed to the PA 2.0 application as of February 28, 2007, a net increase of 54 clients and 600 users over the prior year.
+The portfolio analysis workstation continues to be the largest revenue contributing member of the Portfolio Analytics suite.
+Approximately 515 clients consisting of OVER 4,300 users subscribed to the PA 2.0 application as of May 31, 2007, a net increase of 55 clients and 550 users over the prior year.

 Subscriptions - "Subscriptions" at a given point in time represent the forward-looking revenues for the next twelve months from all subscription services currently being supplied to our clients.
 With proper notice to us, our clients are generally able to add to, delete portions of, or terminate service at any time.
-At February 28, 2007, subscriptions were \$462.8 million, up \$82.5 million or 22% from the prior year total of \$380.3 million.
-Subscriptions increased \$23.3 million from December 1, 2006 to February 28, 2007 and were up \$23.4 million excluding foreign currency.
-On a constant currency basis, subscriptions increased \$79.5 million over the last twelve months, up 21%.
-Subscriptions from overseas operations increased from \$110.1 million at February 28, 2006 to \$138.4 million at February 28, 2007, representing 30% of the company-wide total.
-Subscription growth was strong, demonstrating our ability to deploy solutions to service the global needs of large institutions.
-The performance of portfolio analytics and our ability to license out our proprietary content, including deal and ownership data, enhanced our subscription growth.
-At quarter-end, the average subscription per client was \$247,000, up from \$237,000 at August 31, 2006 and \$228,000 at February 28, 2006.
-Subscription growth in fiscal 2007 was due to the addition of net new clients, incremental subscriptions to our services by existing clients and increased users.
+At May 31, 2007, subscriptions were \$489.2 million, up \$89.8 million or 22% from the prior year total of \$399.4 million.
+Subscriptions increased \$26.3 million during the third quarter of fiscal 2007 and were up \$25.7 million excluding foreign currency.
+On a constant currency basis, subscriptions increased \$88.8 million over the last twelve months, up 22%.
+Subscriptions from overseas operations increased from \$117.1 million at May 31, 2006 to \$146.4 million at May 31, 2007, representing 30% of the company-wide total.